rdgrainger/ROCO_224/ManipulatorDesignProject/Arduino_Code.md

 There are 8 diffrent combinations of setting the magnetic direction of this four phase motor.
-This function chooses which of these coils will be activited. the switch state ment for steps will be a value from 0-7 and will ascend or decend respectivly to the direct the motor will will be rotating in. thefore if you put a in put value to the function it will take that many steps in the direction of which it is asking.
+This function chooses which of these coils will be activited.
+The switch statement for steps will be a value from 0-7 and will ascend or decend respectivly to the direction the motor will will be rotating in. therfore if you put a in put value to the function it will take that many steps in the direction of which it is asking.

 This Stepper has a gear ratio of 64 and a stride angle of 5.625 degrees.
 For a full revoluion we can use this equation.